Overview of Indiana Pathways for Aging

 Benefits are received via a single Medicaid health plan provided by a managed care entity (MCE).
 A MCE is essentially a private healthcare company that has a network of care providers.
 It is through these providers that program participants receive services.
 There are three MCEs from which to choose a Pathways Medicaid health plan: Anthem, Humana, and United Healthcare.
 While program participants receive their Medicare benefits in the same manner as before, one’s Medicaid health plan can work with one’s Medicare health plan to coordinate care.

 Indiana Pathways for Aging is a mandatory program for most eligible Hoosiers.
-Persons 60+ years old who are currently enrolled in IN Medicaid, including Hoosier Care Connect (HCC), the Aged & Disabled Waiver, and Nursing Home Medicaid, will automatically transition to Pathways when the program becomes live on July, 1 2024.
-An exception for automatic enrollment exists for persons who would enter Pathways on hospice or are part of a recognized tribe, such as Alaska Natives or American Indians.
+Persons 60+ years old who are currently enrolled in IN Medicaid, including Hoosier Care Connect (HCC), the Aged & Disabled Waiver, and Nursing Home Medicaid, were automatically transitioned to Pathways when the program became live on July, 1 2024.
+Automatic enrollment was not mandatory for persons who are part of a recognized tribe, such as Alaska Natives or American Indians, or who would have entered Pathways on hospice.
 These persons can opt-out of the program.

 There is some flexibility of providers for persons receiving home and community based services, as attendant care can be consumer-directed.
 Rather than receive this service via the MCE’s network of licensed care providers, a program participant can hire their own caregiver.
 While this includes adult children, nieces / nephews, grandchildren, and siblings, spouses cannot be hired.
 A financial management services agency handles the financial aspects of employment responsibilities, such as withholding tax and issuing payments.